Victor Hicks

-Victor Lonell Hicks (born January 19, 1957) is an American former professional football tight end who played one season with the Los Angeles Rams of the National Football League (NFL).
-He was selected by the Rams in the fifth round of the 1979 NFL draft after played college football at the University of Oklahoma.
+Victor Lonell Hicks (born January 19, 1957) is an American former professional football player who was a tight end for one season with the Los Angeles Rams of the National Football League (NFL).
+He was selected by the Rams in the fifth round of the 1979 NFL draft after played college football for the Oklahoma Sooners.
 He also played for the New Jersey Generals and Denver Gold of the United States Football League (USFL).

 Early life

 Victor Lonell Hicks was born on January 19, 1957, in Lubbock, Texas.
 He attended Estacado High School in Lubbock, where he was a letterman in football, basketball, and track.
 He played football at Estacado High from 1971 to 1974.
 He was elevated to varsity in 1972 and was named team MVP that year.
 Hicks caught 19 passes for 381 yards and four touchdowns in 1973, earning All-District, All-City, and All-South Plains honors.
 He was injured for the majority of his senior year in 1974, rushing 36 times for 146 yards as a halfback.
 He was inducted into the Lubbock Independent School District Hall of Honor in 2024.